Friday, August 14, 2015

 Teachers know that some students seem disengaged from learning in the classroom.
 However, most teachers do not seem to want to know why these students are in the first place disengaged.
 Perhaps it is because they already have a very tight schedule.

 Most teachers seem to choose to ignore what they already know.
-I have posted many articles in my blog and I have also written many articles in the internet and also commented in many magazines (you may make a Google search on Luqman Michel to see the comments and articles I have written over the past 5 years).
+I have posted many articles on my blog, and I have also written many articles on the internet and commented in many magazines (you may do a Google search on Luqman Michel to see the comments and articles I have written over the past five years).

-Only a handful of teachers and parents who read my posts take their time to comment in my blog.
+Only a handful of teachers and parents who read my posts take their time to comment on my blog.

-All and any comment made by my readers is posted in my blog automatically.
+All and any comments my readers make are posted on my blog automatically.
 In other words, unlike in many other blogs, your comments are not moderated.
-You may also comment anonymously.
+You can also comment anonymously if you like.

 I would be grateful if you could take a few minutes to give your views so that parents and teachers of disengaged students who read your comments may be enlightened.
 Please also take some time to read comments by parents of ‘dyslexic’ kids who were very encouraging when I first started posting articles in my blog in 2010.